kimwalisch/primecount/doc/libprimecount.md

-primecount can be built as a static and shared C++ library for use in other math projects. primecount's prime counting function implementation and nth prime function are currently (2018) orders of magnitude faster than e.g. Mathematica, PARI/GP, SageMath and SymPy.
+primecount can be built as a static and shared C++ library for use in other math projects. primecount's prime counting function implementation and nth prime function are currently (March 2018) orders of magnitude faster than e.g. Mathematica, PARI/GP, SageMath and SymPy.

 libprimecount is also very portable, it has been tested successfully on a wide range of operating systems, compilers (GCC, Clang, MSVC) and CPU